mslinn/go-ethereum-walkthrough/packages.md

   sort | uniq | wc -l
 ```

-The following incantation lists the top-level package names:
+The following incantation lists the top-level directories, most of which are package names:

 ```find . -maxdepth 1 -type d | sed 's^\./^^' | sed '/\..*/d'```